stablekernel/aqueduct/_posts/2016-06-21-model-relationships-and-joins.md

 All tests are back to passing.

+More on Joins and Relationships
+---

+As relationships and joins are a complex topic, you may want to read the corresponding guide on them to get a full understanding of how `aqueduct` supports them.
-By the way, if you wanted to have a to-many relationship of answers, you'd declare the relationship property as `hasMany` and make it a `List` of the related instance type.
+However, it is important to note that to-many relationships are also available.
+For example, if you wanted many answers for a question, you'd declare the relationship property as `hasMany` and make it a `List` of the related instance type:

 ```dart
 class _Question {